igraph/python-igraph/README.md

 ```

 Compiling the development version additionally requires `flex` and `bison`.
 You
-can install those on Ubuntu using
+can install those on Ubuntu with:

 ```bash
 sudo apt install bison flex